 Tanja Bastamow is digital artist who has been working as a freelancer in virtual set design, 3D animation and post production for virtual & augmented reality, film, television and experimental games since 2000.
 In addition to this, she has a long career in teaching digital design methods as a full-time lecturer as well as a part-time teacher.
 Her key areas of interest are immersive virtual environments, finding new visual styles in digital expression, how new technology affects visual storytelling, and integrating digital tools with analogue working methods.
 She is currently studying for PhD, doing research on the performative and aesthetic possibilities of real-time virtual scenography.

-PAULO VIVEIROS holds a PhD in Film Studies and a MA in Video Art both by Universidade Nova de Lisboa.
+Paulo Viveiros holds a PhD in Film Studies and a MA in Video Art both from Universidade Nova de Lisboa.
 He is an Associate Professor and the Head of the MA in Animation Arts and the Graduation Course in Digital Animation both at Universidade Lusófona.
 He is a member of the R&D research unit CICANT – Centre for Research in Applied Communication, Culture and New Technologies.
-He is also jury in Portuguese Film Institute (ICA) for animation public competitions for financial support.
+He is also a jury member of the Portuguese Film Institute (ICA) for animation public competitions for financial support.